KhanhThinh/projects/README.md

 > 19120250: Phạm Tiến Khải (@khailqd81)

 # Main features
-- `src` is the main source code folder, which is on the `master` branch
+- `src` is the main source code folder, which includes all the C++ files used in this seminar.
-- `report` is the main folder for Powerpoint and MS Word report.
-- `images` is the main folder for images used in the `report` folder.
 - All things considered, this is the link for the "edited" version of all answers: [OOP For Life!](https://docs.google.com/document/d/1pNIm-q0aODbO6CjbVEGMsJKVa-lifrHfjafC3VTjwNI/edit?usp=sharing)

 # Some silly things for contributors:v